miawbot/lmao/README.md

-# Hello, I'm Bibimbap
+# bibimbap
-Moderation and entertainment oriented @discord.js bot.
+A moderation and entertainment oriented @discord.js bot.

 ## Features